Johnny Depp denounces Cancel Culture

-The American actor won an honorary award in San Sebastián.
-He also used the award to rail against a boycott culture.

-After his legal battle with his ex-wife Amber Heard, Hollywood star Johnny Depp (58) sees himself as a victim of the so-called Cancel Culture.
+San Sebastián (AP) – After his legal dispute with his ex-wife Amber Heard, Hollywood star Johnny Depp (58) sees himself as a victim of the so-called Cancel Culture.

-“It’s gotten so out of control that I can assure you that no one is safe,” said the US actor on Tuesday at the film festival in the northern Spanish city of San Sebastián, where he received the “Donostia” award.
-“One sentence is enough and there is no more floor, the carpet is being pulled away.”
+“It’s gotten so out of control that I can assure you that nobody is safe,” said the US actor on Tuesday at the film festival in the northern Spanish city of San Sebastián, where he received the “Donostia” award.
+“One sentence is enough and there is no more floor, the carpet is pulled away.”
 That happened not only to him, but to many people.

 From the point of view of critics, the so-called cancel culture denotes a boycott culture against people who are accused of misconduct.
 Often it is about discriminatory or insulting statements.